matinschams/True-Mates/README.md

    - Created a `Friendship` model to track friendships between users.
    - Added routes and controller methods for adding friends using friendId and userId
-   - Starting building out associations for friends list
+   - Started building out associations for friends list

 2. **Pagination for Posts**: